 Don’t overlook this one!
 You want to look nice and presentable, but you could really regret a wrong choice of accessories.

-Remember that kids grab everything.
+Remember that children grab everything.
 Long, dangling earrings are pure temptation for a one-year-old.
 Watch out for hoops especially if you want to keep your ear holes.

 Necklaces are good to avoid, too.
 They’ll break easily, and they’ll always be in your way.
 As a general rule of thumb, anything that can be pulled or that will get in your way when you’re cleaning is best left at home.

 Another thing to watch for is any jewelry that’s bulky or that has sharp edges.
-Those kinds of accessories don’t mix well with kids.
+Those kinds of accessories don’t mix well with children.

-Keep makeup simple and modest.
-You’ll want to look good when you show up but avoid face painting.
-It’s easy to present yourself as immature if your makeup is slathered on with a trowel.
+Keep makeup simple, natural and modest.
+You’ll want to look good when you show up but avoid thick layers of foundation and overly bright lipstick or eyeshadow .
+It’s easy to present yourself as immature if your makeup is too heavy.
 Go minimalist and you’ll be well suited for the job.

 On the other hand, you don’t need to have your nails clipped right down and completely plain.
 Having them painted and/or modestly decorated is entirely ok, and it might actually look fun for the kids.
 They love bright colors or fun nail art.